PTarunakumar/HorseRaceSimulator/README.md

 This was created using the IntelliJ Ide, but you can use any ide to configure.

-Have fun played and would be much appreciated for any contributions!
+Have fun playing and would be much appreciated for any contributions!